Itzhak Stern: Early life

-Stern was born 25 January 1901, in Kraków.
+Stern was born 25 January 1901, in Kraków, then part of Grand Duchy of Kraków, Austria-Hungary (present-day Poland).
 He was an important leader in the Jewish community, and was the vice president of the Jewish Agency for Western Poland and a member of the Zionist Central Committee.
 In 1938, he was engaged to Sophia Backenrot, although the marriage was postponed until after the war.